Install OpenClaw. Then run:

 jeeves uninstall # Remove managed sections, templates, config schema

-jeeves status # Probe all service ports, report health table
+jeeves status # Probe all service ports, report health + memory hygiene

-All three commands accept --workspace <path> and --config-root <path> options.
+All commands accept --workspace <path> and --config-root <path> options.

 Core config at {configRoot}/jeeves-core/config.json: